For the Media

 Has this legislation been successful?

 Yes.
 During the decade before 1983, only 10 new treatments were developed by industry for rare diseases.
-Since 1983, more than 2,200 products have entered the research pipeline and more than 360 have been approved for marketing.
+Since 1983, more than 3,000 products have been designated "orphans" (meaning they are in development as possible treatments for rare diseases) and more than 450 have been approved by FDA for clinical use.

 What services does NORD provide?

 - Information about diseases and referrals to patient organizations